RooParse/Roo_Parse/README.md

 * Create Column for file name of invoice
 * Fix bug with dates, alternating dashes and slashes for some reason

+#### For data processing.
+* Create script to read the rooparse email box
+* Add a system to pass on the rooparse version in the file name

 ## Done
 ***
 * Change format of date